OneCommunityGlobal/HGNRest/requirements/taskNotificationController/deleteTaskNotification.md

 1. ✅ deleteTaskNotification should delete a task notification

 ## Negative case
+1. ✅ Ensure deleteTaskNotification handles errors when the task notification is not found
-1. ❌ deleteTaskNotification should handle errors when  deleting a task notification
+2. ✅ Ensure deleteTaskNotification catches errors when deleting a task notification during remove function